Korean War Project

 Entry: 77061

-HARDY BARRACKS
+Subject: HARDY BARRACKS

-MAURICE OLIVER wrote on December 6, 2010
+Maurice H. Oliver wrote on December 6, 2010

-CITY AND STATE: ELIZABETH CITY NC
+City and State: ELIZABETH CITY NC

-UNIT: 8235TH CO A SIGNAL SVC BN
+Unit: 8235TH CO A SIGNAL SVC BN

 Comments: My MOS was 1187, I work at Pershing Heights Headquarters from Feburday 1955 to August 1955.
 I was release from service three months early to go back to finish college.
 I will always remember my experience working at Pershing Heights and the great people that I work with.
 I am looking foward to hearing from some of the people that work in my section, Sincerely, M H Oliver